-This cover page contains certain information for quick reference only.
-Investors must read the entire Official Statement to obtain information essential to the making of an informed decision.
+This cover page contains information for quick reference only.
+It is NOT a summary of this issue.
+Investors must read the entire Official Statement to obtain information essential to making an informed investment decision.

-The Notes are offered when, as and if issued, subject to the approval of their validity and enforceability by K&L Gates LLP, Seattle, Washington, Bond Counsel.
+The Certificates are offered when, as and if issued and are subject to the approving legal opinion of K&L Gates LLP, Certificate Counsel, of Seattle, Washington, as to validity and the exemption of interest thereon from federal income taxation.
 Acacia Financial Group, Inc. is serving as Financial Advisor to the State.
-It is expected that the Notes in book-entry form will be available for delivery by Fast Automated Securities Transfer, through the facilities of DTC, on or about March 24, 2014.
+Certain legal matters will be passed upon for the Underwriters by Underwriters' Counsel, Foster Pepper PLLC, Seattle Washington.
+It is expected that the Certificates in book-entry form will be available for delivery by Fast Automated Securities Transfer, through the facilities of DTC, on or about September 17, 2014.